oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 Figure 3-1 provides a high-level view of the components of JADN type definitions that will be described in this section.
-JADN provides *primitive*, *compound*, and *union* core data types that can be refined using type and field options (field options only apply to compound and union types).
+JADN provides *primitive*, *compound* (both structured and unstructured), and *union* core data types that can be refined using type and field options (field options only apply to compound and union types).

 ###### Figure 3-1 -- JADN Type Definition Components